Who Are You, Polly Maggoo?

 Who Are You, Polly Maggoo?
 (Qui êtes-vous, Polly Maggoo?) is a 1966 French film directed by William Klein.

 It is a satirical arthouse mockumentary spoofing the fashion world and its excesses.
 It stars Dorothy McGowan as Polly Maggoo, an American supermodel who is being followed by a French television crew, and Grayson Hall as Miss Maxwell, a fashion-magazine editor modeled after Diana Vreeland, and Philippe Noiret as the TV reporter and director.
 Also appearing are Jean Rochefort, Sami Frey, and Alice Sapritch.

 McGowan was an American model prior to the film; she modeled for Vogue and Harper's Bazaar.

 After the release of the film, McGowan's first and only, she disappeared from public view and apparently neither acted nor modeled again, according to Klein.

+Plot

+Polly Maggoo is a 20-year-old American model who has become a sensation in the Paris fashion scene.
+The film opens with a satirical runway show where models wear bizarre, metallic outfits resembling armor, designed by the fictional couturier Isidore Ducasse.
+The fashion world is depicted as absurd and fetishistic, with critics and designers raving over the impractical designs.
+Polly, walking the catwalk with poise, becomes the object of everyone’s obsession.

+A television crew, led by the smug and self-important Jean-Jacques Gruber, begins filming a documentary about Polly for the show Qui êtes-vous…?.
+Jean-Jacques is determined to explore Polly’s inner life, but the interviews he conducts reveal more about his own pretense and the superficial nature of media than about Polly herself.
+The documentary segments are interspersed with scenes of Polly’s day-to-day life, including stylized photo shoots, TV appearances, and interactions with industry people who either idealize or exploit her.

+Polly is constantly surrounded by photographers, journalists, and lecherous fashion insiders.
+She plays along with the attention but remains emotionally detached.
+In voiceover or fantasy sequences, we hear Polly’s thoughts—childlike, dreamy, reflective.
+She wonders about the authenticity of the world she’s become part of and muses about love, identity, and meaning beyond surface appearances.

+Prince Igor, heir to the throne of the fictional East European kingdom of Borodine, becomes obsessed with Polly after seeing her in a fashion magazine, and believes she is his soulmate.
+He travels to Paris with his entourage, including government officials and a bodyguard, hoping to meet and marry her.
+This storyline is treated with comic absurdity—Prince Igor’s blind romanticism is contrasted with the artifice of the world Polly inhabits.